 Italy is a country known for its world-class cuisine.
-So it should be no surprise that one of the best things to do when in Rome is to eat.
+So it should be no surprise that one of the best things to do in Rome is to eat.
 But did you know that Rome is the birthplace of some of Italy’s most famous dishes?

 Carbonara, the well-known Italian pasta made with eggs, hard cheese, cured pork, and black pepper, has its origins in Rome.
 Other favoured pasta dishes from the Eternal City include the deliciously simple Cacio e Pepe, which means ‘pasta with cheese and pepper’, and Bucatini all’ Amatriciana, made with cured pork jowl, white wine, crushed tomatoes, onions, chilli pepper, and hard cheese.